funkaoshi/s.vs.tpk/_posts/2017-03-16-swords-without-masters.md

 After [my Apocalypse World game][1] I went to a panel discussion about GMing advice with Robin Laws, Matt McFarland, Anna Kreider, and a dude who wasn’t Emily Care Boss (who was sick).
 I enjoyed the talk, it was well done.
 The moderator Donald Fraser did a good job making the audience questions sound like they were all carefully chosen by him.
 I like when people are forced to write down their questions, thereby avoiding the risk of a crazy person rambling on.)
 Robin Laws is funny: [I should check out his podcast][2].
 I had an hour break after the panel in which to have a beer and chat with John Willson about RPGs.
 While we drank [Corey Ried][3] popped by to say, “hey.”
 He was running the next game I would play, [*Swords Without Masters*][4].

 *Swords Without Masters* was written by [Epidiah Ravachol][5].
 The only thing I knew about the game was that it was published in his zine, [*Worlds Without Masters*][6].
 I had assumed it would be some sort of indie variation on D&D—that it was most definitely not.
 The game is firmly in whatever genre you would place Fiasco within.
-(I want to say [Story Games][7], but that name feels meaningless: this game was also nothing like *Apocalypse World*.) *Swords Without Masters* is a story *telling* game.
+(I want to say Story Games, but that name feels meaningless: this game was also nothing like *Apocalypse World*.) *Swords Without Masters* is a story *telling* game.
 There is a loose framework of rules that exists to help give your story some direction.

 Our session began with us figuring out what image best represented each of our rogues: *Swords Without Masters* is a game about rogues in the vein of Conan the Barbarian.
 I picked a classic Earl Norem *Masters of the Universe* painting—of course.
 Your character is a name and handful of narrative hooks—terse when compared to traditional RPG characters.
 It didn’t take long to get the game started.